YaleDHLab/gathering-a-building/README.md

 ```
 Accepted values:
- * 0 through the number of posts for the given controller -1
+ * An integer value between 0 and the number of posts for the given controller -1
 ```

 The order field within a post controls where the post will be presented within a route, i.e. the order in which sections will appear within the text column as user's scroll through the content for a given route.